learn-co-students/sinatra-mvc-file-structure-v-000/README.md

 #### `controllers` directory

 The controllers, such as `application_controller.rb`,  are where the application configurations, routes, and controller actions are implemented.
-There is typically a class, which in this case we will call `ApplicationController`, that represents an instance of your application when the server is up and running.
+There is typically a class, which in this case we will call `ApplicationController, that represents an instance of your application when the server is up and running.
 Inside of the `ApplicationController` class, you can specify your Sinatra application configurations, as well as your routes and controller actions.
 Then through your controller actions, you would specify which views to be rendered.
 The `application_controller.rb` file represents the C components of the MVC paradigm.

 #### `models` directory